-The NYU Tandon School of Engineering combines city life, a diverse student body, and outstanding technology-focused degree programs.
+The New York University Tandon School of Engineering combines city life, a diverse student body, and outstanding technology-focused degree programs.
 It enrolls 2,286 undergraduates from across the United States and 60 countries around the world.

 The NYU Tandon School of Engineering builds upon a historic legacy that began in 1854 in Brooklyn, New York.
 Among Tandon’s faculty and graduates are Nobel Laureates, notable inventors, astronauts, world-class scientists, and successful entrepreneurs.